sinedied/hads/README.md

 the markdown files found under the specified *root dir*.
 File and folder names will be automatically *humanized* for better readability.

-It is particularly useful on home page to provide an overview of the available documentation for your project.
+It is particularly useful on the home page to provide an overview of the available documentation for your project.

 ### Diagrams and flowcharts